Tirthankar-Halder/dsAssignment/README.md

 + the "/init" endpoint of the loadbalancer is used once only at the begining or after downscaling the servers to 0.

 + As metioned in Task 4: (SubTask-A2)- while increasing no of Shard replicas  to 7.
-We have made the no servers as constata<li><strong>Shard Manager</strong><ol><li>Heartbeat Monitoring: Checks server health by periodically calling the /heartbeat endpoint.</li>
-    <li>Primary Shard Selection: Selects a new primary shard when the existing one fails.</li></ol>nt ,according to that we have distribued the shard over the available servers.
+We have made the no servers as constatant ,according to that we have distribued the shard over the available servers.

 Here we took default configauration as per Task 2:
 ```